Melkorn/MoneyTracker/README.md

 ## Bugs

-Using Money Tracker You might avoid beeing forced to eat bugs in a long run
+Thanks to using Money Tracker You might avoid being forced to eat bugs.
+Keep track of Your finances and enjoy Your Sushi and Steak